 PLATINUM ADVANCED* 6 or more hours per week of dance training, or judgement call by the Studio Director with approval of the Judges

 PLATINUM PRO-AM A professional dancer, teacher and/or choreographer who is being compensated for his/her work

 PLATINUM ADULT Adults that dance for fun, NOT for teachers or serious dancers

-PLATINUM PARENT Parents that dance for fun, NOT for teachers or serious dancers **This level must have at least ½ of the group fit
+PLATINUM PARENT Parents that dance for fun, NOT for teachers or serious dancers **This level must have at least ½ of the group fit the parent criteria.

 PLATINUM STUDENT Routines choreographed 100% by the student with NO CHOREOGRAPHY teacher assistance

 *Entry placement is to be arrived at by averaging the experience levels of the dancers in the group for the Novice, Intermediate and Advanced Levels ONLY.